 The MDR-EX15APs have been around for several years, but have recently creeped up in popularity, I think because they’ve been significantly discounted for whatever reason.
-It comes in both a mic and no-mic version, the latter of which I’ve seen go for well under $10, which is about as cheap as earbuds ever get.
+It comes in both a mic and no-mic version, called the MDR-EXP/LP, so this is effectively a review of both versions.

 Packaging is surprisingly decent for such cheap earbuds – there’s a hard inner cardboard box that’s sturdy enough to reasonably prevent damage in transit, which is the only thing I really care about with budget headphones/earbuds packaging.